shadiferris/tech-challenge/README.md

 To make the website more production-grade, while also allowing development teams the autonomy to build, deploy, and test safely, I would begin at the AWS account management level by setting up an AWS Landing zone architecture.
 This would enable teams to build, deploy, and test workloads in isolation, while providing the business with oversight of billing, security controls, and resource limitations.

 Following Landing zone setup, the target state of the website would include a multi-availability zone AWS EKS Cluster, leveraging Kubernetes orchestration, scaling, and container management capabilities as default.
-All infrastructure provisioning would be implemented using Infrastructure as Code (e.g. Terraform) to ensure services such as VPCs, subnets, route tables, NAT gateways, internet gateways, security groups, users, IAM roles, KMS, EKS clusters, and node groups are deployed automatically and consistently across AWS accounts.
+All infrastructure provisioning would be implemented using infrastructure as code (e.g. Terraform) to ensure services such as VPCs, subnets, route tables, NAT gateways, internet gateways, security groups, users, IAM roles, KMS, EKS clusters, and node groups are deployed automatically and consistently across AWS accounts.

 At the node, pod, and container levels, I would implement the following measures to ensure availability and resiliency for the website:
 - Provision Kubernetes clusters and nodes across multiple Availability Zones (and regions where required) to achieve high availability and minimise user latency of the wesbite.